 2018 Scientific Meeting - Abstract & Poster

 Awards for the best posters presented by student members of CSI are presented at the conference.
-Please indicate your wish to have your abstract considered for a poster award during your abstract submission online.
 Note: only student members are eligible for poster awards.

 In order to prepare a winning poster you might use the following guidelines: